top of page

 If your child has a documented learning disability (LD), you will need to (1) have a doctor, practitioner, social worker or other professional attest to the LD (there's a section in the Home Study Enrollment forms for this); and (2) complete the Adaptations section in the enrollment forms.

-As with the MCOS, Adaptations can be written in your own language and do not have to be minutely detailed.
-Adaptations can be subject specific or “global”, meaning they apply to all areas of study.
+Adaptations can be written in your own language and do not have to be minutely detailed.
+Adaptations can be subject-specific or “global”, meaning they apply to all areas of study.

 Though adaptations will be specific to your child, some examples may include: